 Songbird Warbler Bird Nature Print - 13x19 Unframed

 Songbird Warbler Bird Nature Reproduction Print by Dwight Hwang.
+This reproduction print is reproduced on thicker Japanese Washi paper, hand cut and hand stamped.
 Printed twice in two different poses after which, the bird was carefully buried where it had most likely struck a window.
 Later, this was digitally layered on a suminagashi print that was created a week prior.
-Makes a great gift for that special bird enthusiast, Asian art collector or nature lover or any one who loves birds and appreciates this combination of two unique Japanese art forms.
+Because of the nature of the washi paper, each print will vary slightly in grain, size, edges, position of stamp, etc. The closest to being an original piece, without being an original.

 -Materials: Art paper, ink